-Almost all bets are off: casino capitals Macau, Las Vegas slammed by virus
+Almost all bets are off: Casino capitals Macau, Las Vegas slammed by virus

 Macau's government said last week it was "ready for the worst" and pledged to support small businesses and workers financially.
 It is effectively leaving casino operators - which have reaped huge profits over the past two decades of rapid growth - to deal with the dip in business themselves.

-Macau’s government has forced operators to safeguard the livelihoods of gaming workers, ordering one company last month to rehire over 200 staff it had laid off due to the drop in business caused by the coronavirus.
+Macau’s government has forced operators to safeguard the livelihoods of gaming workers, ordering one company last month to rehire more than 200 staff it had laid off due to the drop in business caused by the coronavirus.

 Following that incident, Macau’s gaming regulator sent notices to all casinos warning them to maintain employment of their local staff, it said in an email to Reuters.

-That puts additional pressure on Macau's casino operators - Sands China Ltd , Wynn Macau Ltd , Galaxy Entertainment Group , Melco Resorts & Entertainment Ltd , SJM Holdings Ltd and MGM China - as uncertainty looms over what the government will do ahead of the expiration of their operating licenses in 2022.
+That puts additional pressure on Macau's casino operators - Sands China, Wynn Macau, Galaxy Entertainment Group, Melco Resorts & Entertainment, SJM Holdings and MGM China - as uncertainty looms over what the government will do ahead of the expiration of their operating licenses in 2022.

 They are already feeling financial pain, spending between US$1.5 million to US$4 million each day just to stay open, according to analysts, as revenues approach zero.
-Bigger operators like Sands and Galaxy would normally rake in US$25 million in revenue a day.
+Bigger operators such as Sands and Galaxy would normally rake in US$25 million in revenue a day.

 Given the government's support, workers are not panicking about losing their jobs, at least yet.